niklassc-xyz/parapluie/README.md

 All rooms extend the Room class.
 Stores list of objects `objects` and creates objects.

+Each room can optionally be initialized with a `returnRoom` (use `Game.gotoRoom`).
+When `Room.return` is called it will return to this room.

 ## step() and draw()

 In each interval first step() and then draw() from the room is called.
 In the